Common phonological features of learners from Hong Kong, Mainland (dialects), Pakistan, and Philippines

 You can access ready-made corpus-based English pronunciation lesson plans and teaching materials for primary and secondary school teachers and students to introduce corpus-based teaching and learning approach.

 The lesson plans were designed based on the corpus-aided pronunciation teaching framework.
 Topics of the lesson plan include both suprasegmental and segmental features of English pronunciation, as well as using corpus and popular culture in English classrooms.

 You can also explore training materials and recordings of a corpus-aided pronunciation teacher training programme (workshop series + online lessons) held in Oct-Nov, 2019 at The Education University of Hong Kong.
 The programme helped pre- and in-service teachers learn about an innovative corpus-aided approach and support their English pronunciation learning with a variety of pronunciation assessment tools.

 » Video Clips for Workshop Series

 Word Stress Training Programme

-You can download teaching kits for phonological rule-based training, acoustic perceptual-based training, and metaphonological training.
-The teaching kits can be easily adopted or adapted to your own research or practice, such as tone-based (e.g., Vietnamese) or pitch accent based (e.g., Japanese) L2 learners of English at various levels (primary, secondary, college, and adults).
+You can either get access to the findings of the project (such as research results and teaching kits) or download materials used in phonological rule-based training, acoustic perceptual-based training, and metaphonological training.
+All the resources provided by this project can be easily adopted or adapted to your own research or practice, such as tone-based (e.g., Vietnamese) or pitch accent based (e.g., Japanese) L2 learners of English at various levels (primary, secondary, college, and adults).